michealespinola/syno.dnsperftest/README.md

 * OracleDyn
 * Quad9 (aka 9.9.9.9)

-...as well as the redundant servers of these other well-known providers:
+...as well as the redundant servers of these other well-known providers (and many more):

 * AlternateDNS
 * ControlD